 Our firm is based in Charlottesville, VA, and we meet with clients and potential clients in several other communities throughout the state including in Winchester, Harrisonburg and Woodstock.
 We do everything we can to make it easy to get information about what to do after a pedestrian accident, offering a free consultation.

 Once we take on your case, there are no fees to pay unless we are successful on your behalf.
-We have helped thousands of injured people to get justice across the state of Virginia, and we can help you too.
+Kendall Personal Injury Lawyers have helped thousands of injured people to get justice across the state of Virginia, and we can help you too.
 Call us.
 You can trust us to aggressively pursue the compensation you deserve.